Our 2025 - 2026 School Goals

 Goals for PRIORITY 2 – ALL STUDENTS ARE PHYSICALLY AND EMOTIONALLY SAFE

-• By June, 2025, physical and mental wellness for All Students will improve, as measured by a 10% Increase, in Parent response favorably in the area of Guidance from 68 to 78, per the NYC School Survey results
+• By June, 2026, physical and mental wellness for All Students will improve, as measured by a 10% Decrease, in Number of Level 2 Incidents from 20% to 10%, per the Online Occurrence Reporting System.

 PRIORITY 3 – ALL STUDENTS HAVE A HIGH-QUALITY ACADEMIC EXPERIENCE